wailu/lox-typescript-tree-walk-interpreter/README.md

 # alternatively:
 # this uses node and the pre-built js files in lib
 ./bin/jslox

+# or (if you have lox in your path)
+# this is the practically the same as ./bin/jslox
+lox
 ```

 To run a lox program from source, pass the path of a source file as an argument: